pau1a/Arklowdun/docs/migration-guidelines.md

 DROP INDEX IF EXISTS bills_household_idx;
 ```

+### Adding Foreign Keys

+- Use the rebuild pattern to add a constraint:
+  1. **Backfill** or delete orphaned rows before rebuilding.
+  2. Create a new table with the desired `FOREIGN KEY` clause and explicit
+     `ON DELETE`/`ON UPDATE` actions (`CASCADE` for strong ownership,
+     `SET NULL` when the column is nullable).
+  3. Copy data from the old table and rename.
+  4. Recreate indexes and unique constraints.
+- Down migrations drop the constraint by rebuilding without it.

+### Auditor & Verify Flow

+- `npm run schema:verify` builds a temporary database, runs integrity checks,
+  and compares the live schema against `schema.sql`.
+- Pass `--strict-fk` to fail the run if the foreign-key auditor detects any
+  candidate columns without an explicit constraint.
+The auditor prints a
+  JSON summary of missing FKs for investigation.

 ## Data Migrations
 - Small backfills may live in `.up.sql` with explicit values and sanity checks.
 - For large or batch updates, document the batching strategy or move the work into application-level tooling.